moontails/moontails/README.md

 - currently in love with containerization
 - core tenant : least principles & yagni
-- keep pursuing excellence
+- dream big and then go!
-- automate automate automate
+- automate to simplify
-- (love & live) life
+- love life but more importantly live life!
-- climbing > hiking > running > walking > sleep > idle
+- climbing > hiking > running > walking > dreaming > sleep > idle

 <!--
 **moontails/moontails** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.